ljpengelen/top10/front-end/README.md

 * [`test/cljs/front_end_v2/`](test/cljs/front_end_v2/): test files (ClojureScript,
 [cljs.test](https://clojurescript.org/tools/testing))
   - Only namespaces ending in `-test` (files `*_test.cljs`) are compiled and sent to the test runner

-### Editor/IDE

-Use your preferred editor or IDE that supports Clojure/ClojureScript development.
-See [Clojure tools](https://clojure.org/community/resources#_clojure_tools) for some popular options.

 ### Environment Setup